maximilien/musings/blogs/ai/1/draft.md

 - Speed and focus without GUI overhead
 - Natural for terminal-native developers
-- Excellent for parallelization--I typically am working on two or three repos at once using iTerm's tabs
+- Excellent for parallelization—I typically work on two or three repos at once using iTerm's tabs
 - Review happens via git and terminal tools rather than visual diffs
 - Trade-off: easier to miss issues, requires more discipline (testing, diff reviews)